cc795/cc795.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-<a href="https://deepspace.nju.edu.cn/info/1111/2342.htm">Assistant Professor, Nanjing University, ccui@nju.edu.cn</a>.
+<a href="https://deepspace.nju.edu.cn/info/1111/2342.htm">Assistant Professor, Nanjing University, </a> ccui@nju.edu.cn

 I am Can Cui (崔灿).
 I am an Assistant Professor at the Institute of Deep Space Exploration, Nanjing University (NJU).
 My research focuses on `protoplanetary disks` and `planet formation`, combining numerical simulations and analytical theory.